Published January 25, 2022

 • Takeaways – check which restaurants come up on JustEat, Deliveroo and Uber Eats in your future home’s location.
 There’s nothing worse than being 100m outside of the delivery radius for a McDonald’s breakfast!

-Liz Pearson, Head of Lending at Chorley Building Society, says:
+Liz Pearson, Head of Operations at Chorley Building Society, says:

 “There’s a reason the famous saying ‘location, location, location’ exists!
 Buying a house in the right location for you and your family is one of the most important decisions you’ll make when getting onto the property ladder.
 Really considering your location can also be beneficial years down the line when you look to move – buying in an up and coming area will usually see the value of your house soar giving you more capital when it comes to selling!”